Guts-460/donglab-grasp/README.md

 We are still updating this repository. <br>
 All code will be shared once manuscript is accepted.<br>

-An application can be found at branch "Examples"
+An application can be found at branch "Examples"  <br>

 ## Theory <br>
 Please read our manuscript titled as "..." <br>